FoUnDeRR/Helpful-bot/README.md

 # Support

-*I won't come this ideas, creations ways with out my friends.
+*I won't have these ideas, creations with out my friends.
 And i would like to thanks them very much for supporting me and never let me down.
 For the thank, i can show them's discord servers.*

 - [Publicity Exposed](https://discord.gg/79UTd2ysNs)
 - [Modbot Development Server](https://discord.gg/TW2YKgUpy2)